-Flights from London to Birmingham cover the 100 miles (162 km) long route with our travel partners like.
+Flights from London to Birmingham cover the 100 miles long route.
 There are direct flight services available.
-Travellers depart most frequently from London Heathrow Airport and arrive in Birmingham International Airport.
+Travellers depart most frequently from London Gatwick Airport and arrive in Birmingham International Airport.

 Although it is possible to take London to Birmingham flights, it is not the most direct method of travel or the most cost-effective.
 There are no direct flights and all routes involve connections outside of the United Kingdom.
 Combined flight times vary from two and a half to three hours with a similar schedule in operation seven days a week.
 There are approximately two dozen departures a day with flights leaving from either London Heathrow or London City airports and landing at Birmingham International Airport.

 London to Birmingham flights are operated by KLM, British Airways, Aer Lingus and Air France.
 All have modern aircraft and a choice of ticket categories.
 Standard onboard services include toilets, refreshments and duty-free sales.

 There are no direct London to Birmingham flights.
 Routes have combined flight times of between two and a half and three hours with connections being made at Amsterdam Schiphol, Dublin or Paris Charles de Gaulle airports, depending on the carrier.